-THE BOARD OF DIRECTORS RECOMMENDS A VOTE PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN E "FOR" ALL THE NOMINEES LISTED; AND "FOR" PROPOSAL 2.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $oxed{X}$ To elect the five nominees named in the accompanying Proxy Statement to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; NOMINEES: FORALL NOMINEES WITHOLD AUTHORITY FORALL NOMINEES Onald L. House Nicholas Sokolow Michael A. Henning FOR ALL EXCEPT (See instructions below) To ratify the appointment of KPMG LLP as Black Diamond, Inc.'s FOR AGAINST ABSTAN independent registered public accounting firm for the year ending December 31, 2016; To transact such other business as may properly come before the Annual Meeting, including to consider any procedural matters incident to the conduct of the Annual Meeting, such as the postponement of the Annual Meeting in order to solicit additional proxies to vote in favor of the matters presented at the Annual Meeting.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+"FOR" PROPOSALS 2 AND 04 DS A VOTE "FOR" ALL THE NOMINEES LISTED; AND "3 YEARS" FOR PROPOSAL 3.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN IVE LOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $ X $ To elect the four nominees named in the accompanying Proxy Statement to serve on the Board of Directors until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; NOMINEES: 2.
+To approve an advisory resolution on executive compensation.
+FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES Withhold Sokolow Michael A. Henning 3.
+To conduct an advisory vote on the frequency of future advisory 1 year 2 years 3 years ABSTAIN votes on executive compensation FOR ALL EXCEPT (See instructions below) 4.
+To ratify the appointment of KPMG LLP as Black Diamond, Inc.'s independent registered public accounting firm for the year ending December 31, 2017; INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: 5.
+To transact such other business as may properly come before the Annual Meeting, including to consider any procedural matters incident to the conduct of the Annual Meeting, such as the postponement of the Annual Meeting in order to solicit additional proxies to vote in favor of the matters presented at the Annual Meeting.
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
 Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held joint file as such.
-If the signer is a corporation, please sign full corporate name by duly authorized of by each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
+When shares are held join title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized tly, ea ach holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full ar, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.